-- An affdavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, stating that in the physician's opinion, the vaccination required would be injurious to the health and well-being of the student; or - An affdavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reason of conscience, including a religious belief.
+- An affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, stating that in the physician's opinion, the vaccination required would be injurious to the health and well-being of the student; or - An affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reason of conscience, including a religious belief.
 A conscientious exemption form from the Texas Department of State Health Services must be used.

-While TSTC Waco does not require all students to be immunized (except for the Dental Assistant program and those residing in housing), it is also recommended you receive immunizations for Rubeola (measles), Mumps, and Rubella and Tetanus/Diphtheria listed: Diphtheria-tetanus, Measles, Mumps, Rubella, Varicella, Hepatitis B, and Tuberculin Purified Protein Derivative (PPD) skin test that is current within the 12 month period prior to enrollment.
+It is also recommended you receive immunizations for Rubella (measles), Mumps, and Rubella and Tetanus/Diphtheria listed: Diphtheria-tetanus, Measles, Mumps, Rubella, Varicella, Hepatitis B, and Tuberculin Purified Protein Derivative (PPD) skin test that is current within the 12 month period prior to enrollment.
 All immunizations, with the exception of Hepatitis B must be complete prior to registration.
 Students may be enrolled provisionally for up to two semesters until the Hepatitis B series is completed.
 The first Hep.
 B dose must be given prior to registration.